randomascii/main/xperf/UIforETW/ReadMe.txt

 option for stacks on user events.
 Detect and handle trace files that lack the date component -- synthesize?
 Move ETWEventDemo out of bin directory.
+Don't allow having two copies of UIforETW to run simultaneously.

 To-do eventually:
 Should have a Chrome developer checkbox.